moonylabs/moonylabs.github.io/docs/tokenomics/supply.md

 ## Distribution

 New Moony tokens enter circulation through deposits into a smart contract Reserve.
-Participants mint tokens by depositing USDF, and the bonding curve determines the exchange rate.
-Every token issued leaves an equivalent amount of value inside the network, all liquidity remains in the Reserve, backing the circulating supply and enabling redemption.
+All 21,000,000 tokens are minted during contract initialization and held in a locked state.
+Participants unlock tokens by depositing USDF, and the bonding curve determines the exchange rate.
+Every token unlocked leaves an equivalent amount of value inside the network, all liquidity remains in the Reserve, backing the circulating supply and enabling redemption.

 This is not a pre-mine or a developer-controlled distribution.
 There are no team allocations, no venture capital tranches, and no centralized treasury.
-The entire supply begins unminted and remains available to any participant willing to contribute capital to the protocol.
+The entire supply is pre-minted during initialization and remains locked until unlocked by participants willing to contribute capital to the protocol.

 ::: tip click-here-tip
 [Learn more about the Reserve Contract](/tokenomics/reserve-contract)